-Born in Spain in 1470, Pánfilo de Narváez came to Jamaica as a soldier in 1509 or 1510.
+Born in Spain circa 1478, Pánfilo de Narváez came to Jamaica as a soldier in 1509.
 In 1511, he aided Diego Velázquez de Cuéllar in the conquest of Cuba.
 In 1520, Velázquez sent him to Mexico with an army of 1,400 men to oust his former protege, Hernán Cortés.
 Velázquez had sent Cortés to conquer Mexico as a territory of Cuba, but Cortés double-crossed him by declaring it to be under the direct rule of Spain.
 Even though Narváez's forces vastly outnumbered Cortés's, Cortés nevertheless outmaneuvered him and captured him after a battle in which Narváez lost an eye.
 Many of Narváez's men left him and joined Cortés.
-Narváez spent two years under arrest in Mexico, then he was departed to Spain.
-He was 56 or 57 when he was appointed governor of Florida.
+Narváez spent 3½ years in prison.
+After Cortés released him, he went to Spain.
+He was about 49 when he was appointed governor of Florida.

 Most of what we know about the Narváez Expedition comes from Cabeza de Vaca's published account.
 While this record is amazingly detailed, it is also, without question, self-serving.
 In it, Narváez and others are responsible for everything that goes wrong on the expedition, while not only is nothing ever Cabeza de Vaca's fault, but most of their problems could have been avoided if only everyone had listened to him.
 Narváez is portrayed as weak, cowardly, selfish, and foolish, while Cabeza de Vaca portrays himself as strong, brave, selfless, and wise.
 At the same time, however, Cabeza de Vaca writes with a factual, professional tone that gives his work a great deal of credibility.
 Because of this credibility and because there are no contradictory accounts available, historians must take most of what he wrote at face value, despite the appearance of bias.